SteveBarnett/Remixing/_thinking/theme-for-2024.md

 ### January

-- Study: the basics.
+- Rest
-	- Studying the basics of Zen: a bunch of introduction, instruction, and overview books.
+	- Trying longer sits.
 - Health: flexibility.
 	- Wing Chun stretches.
 - Art: music.
 	- Making longer, ambient-style, bits of music.
 - Mindfulness: sacredness of the everyday.
+	- Studying the basics of Zen: a bunch of introduction, instruction, and overview books.
 	- Cleaning up the kitchen immediately after cooking, before eating.
 	- Making the bed immediately after getting up.

 ### February and onwards

-- Study
+- Rest
-	- Reading some sutras and guides to sutras.
-	- Picking and working with a koan.
-	- Reading some books by Charlotte Joko Beck, Pema Chödrön, Thich Nhat Hanh, and more.
+	- Learning and cooking some new recipes.
+	- Joining some Urban Sketchers meetups.
 - Health
 	- More frequent walking, preferably in nature.
 	- Wing Chun exercises.